Memerambi, Queensland: Geography

 The town is on the Bunya Highway, 239 km north west of the state capital, Brisbane.

+The Nanango railway line ran immediately west of the highway with the town being served by the Memerambi railway station (26.4516°S 151.8225°E).

 History

 The name Memerambi is an Aboriginal word for the sugargum tree.

+The town was surveyed on 7 May 1904 by surveyor Hector Munro.
 On 17 October 1904, the first government land sales occurred in the new town of Memerambi with 58 town lots and 74 suburban lots on offer.